SENSORTAG TEMPERATURE READINGS IN PYTHON

 Using my first generation Raspberry Pi and a few USB / analog devices, i’ve been able to create (a rather slow) cleverbot voice communicator.

-The reason for the slow down is initialization and listening on the USB microphone, but other than that everything works as expected.
+The reason for the slow down is initialization and listening on the USB microphone,

 #!/usr/bin/env python